unicodeveloper/laravel-paystack/README.md

 After having paid the order the customer is redirected back.
 In the redirection request to the shop-site some values are returned.
 The values are usually the order id, a paymentresult and a hash.

 The hash is calculated out of some of the fields returned and a secret non-public value.
 This hash is used to verify if the request is valid and comes from the payment provider.
 It is paramount that this hash is thoroughly checked.

-The payment result can be something like "payment ok", "customer cancelled payment" or "payment declined".

 ## Usage